dr-matt-smith/php-symfony3-book/00_content/part01/chapter02.md

 ## It isn't working

-If you don't get the default Sfymfony home page, try this:
+If you don't get the default Symfony home page, try this:

 - copy the contents of `/web/app_dev.php` into `/web/app.php`